Fly Me to the Moon (2008 film): Release

 Fly Me to the Moon was distributed in the U.S. by Summit Entertainment and in the U.K. by Momentum Pictures.
 As IMAX 3-D films are usually less or around an hour, some scenes were cut and censored from the IMAX version.
-The IMAX version starts with the opening scene which shows the first monkey being launched to space.
+The IMAX version starts with the opening scene which shows the first monkey being launched into space.
 It then cuts to Nat sneaking out to meet his friends and sneak into the command center, cutting out the scene with Nat and Amos, discussing Amelia Earhart.
 The IMAX version also cuts out the Soviet subplot.

 Fly Me to the Moon was released on DVD in North America on 2 December 2008.
 Two versions were released, a standard 2-D version and a 3-D version of the film that includes two pairs of 3-D glasses.
 Bonus features on both versions include an interactive game, production notes, and more.